Limones-07/theme-manager/docs/source/configuration/configuration.rst

 To configure a theme, you need a `TOML` or a `JSON` file.
 The recommended way for manually configuration is to write a `TOML` file just because it's easier, but there is no other difference between the two aside from the syntax.
-Leave the `JSON` files for automatically generated configurations and for packages.
+Leave the `JSON` files for automatically generated configurations.

 Using TOML files
 ^^^^^^^^^^^^^^^^